How To Sell A House in a Trust in California: A Complete Guide

 There are many reasons why people use a trust in real estate management aspects of their tax planning procedures.
 For starters, the grantor retains control of their estate until their death by making themself a trustee.
 More importantly, a trust agreement is the perfect financial tool to distribute proceeds efficiently to the intended beneficiaries.

-Irrevocable trust – in this type of trust agreement, legal ownership of assets is passed to the trustees.
-Thai reduces the taxable portion of the person’s estate, which leads to tax benefits.
+- Irrevocable trust – in this type of trust agreement, legal ownership of assets is passed to the trustees.
+This reduces the taxable portion of the person’s estate, which leads to tax benefits.
 However, irrevocable trusts cannot be altered, meaning beneficiaries can’t be added or removed.

 It should also be noted that when a minor is named as a beneficiary, the trust will hold assets (or the proceeds from them) until they turn 18.